Angel Wagenstein: A great Bulgarian celebrates 95th birthday with documentary

 Angel Raymond Wagenstein’s voice reached millions, mostly through his films.
 He managed to fool the Bulgarian censors, by adding hidden political messages which were subtle and hard to remove, since they were built into historical facts the films were based on.
 But, in some cases, those messages were too obvious for the regime in Sofia.

 ‘Stars’, one of Wagenstein’s movies, released in 1959, tells the true story of Greek Jews, who were not saved, as opposed to the Jews in Bulgaria.
-On freight trains, they were transported through Bulgaria, on the way to Auschwitz.
+On freight trains, they were transported through Bulgaria, on the way to concentration camps.
 ‘Stars’ got the Special Jury Prize at the Cannes Film Festival in 1959.
 But for the Bulgarian censors, it carried too much truth.
 Therefore, ‘Stars’ was banned in Bulgaria.

 His 1958 film ‘Rebro Adamovo’ takes a look at the plight of Muslim women in Bulgaria, which was almost a taboo back then.
 Wagenstein’s subject choice also shows that his justice awareness was not limited to his own, the Bulgarian Jews.
 Other minorities, and ultimately all Bulgarians, were on his mind too.